- HubSpot and Salesforce work better together, especially if your company is large enough to require a full-service CRM like Salesforce.

 Analytics and reporting

 HubSpot’s Free CRM gives users access to lead, company, and task reporting dashboards.
 The CRM is free forever for nearly unlimited users and up to 1 million contacts, which is nothing to sneeze at.
 But because the data storage within the CRM is somewhat limited, the analytics are similarly limited.
 To gain the full features of analytics and reporting, you’ll want to upgrade to either the marketing or sales hubs.
 The Marketing Hub includes analytics dashboards with the Basic plan and above, with custom analytics tools built into the Enterprise tier.
 The Sales Hub includes reporting at the Professional plan, and you can purchase custom dashboards and reports for an extra fee.
+There are also several third party reporting tools you can use to improve upon the capabilities built into the tool.

 Salesforce has built reporting into the customization of all of their tools.
 Because each of the contacts and account settings can be fully customized with tags and custom objects that work with the way that your company does business.
 The reporting features several types of charts and graphs including fuel gauges and line or bar charts, all of which can be built without the need to hassle IT or the Salesforce developer in-house.
 As long as you can drag-and-drop and know the metrics you want to report on, anyone can build a dashboard or custom report to fit their needs.